 Richard Tywman’s direction of Othello made what Shakespeare left implicit, explicit.
 Othello (Abraham Popoola) was Muslim.
 Shakespeare’s title, Othello – The Moor of Venice, unexpectedly leaves much to be interpreted regarding its tragic hero’s ethnic origin and religious beliefs.

 It is contested whether, during Shakespeare’s time, the term ‘Moor’ was used to refer to black people from North Africa, or if it also encompassed a religious belief in Islam is a contested issue.
 Later on, we know the term referred to Muslims who originated from north-western Africa of Berber and Arab descent.

-While Shakespeare’s script makes Othello’s skin colour easier to determine - the play begins with Iago telling lord Brabantio that an ‘old black ram / is tupping your white ewe', (his daughter Desdemona) – Othello’s religion is not as evident.
-It is suggested that he has converted to Christianity, assimilating the religion of the Venetian state, is the most common view.
+While Shakespeare’s script makes Othello’s skin colour easier to determine - as the play begins with Iago telling lord Brabantio that an ‘old black ram / is tupping your white ewe', (his daughter Desdemona) – Othello’s religion is not as evident.
+The suggestion Othello has converted to Christianity, and assimilated the religion of the Venetian state, is the most common view.

 However, Tobacco Factory Theatres production emphasised Othello’s Islamic faith.
 The production began with a beautiful yet private marriage to Desdemona (Norah Lopez Holden).
 The couple speak in Arabic as they exchange their vows, twirling his mother’s token handkerchief around them.

 Twyman did well to amplify the internal religious conflict Othello must negotiate.
 The current cultural climate: Trump placing a ban on citizens from seven majority Muslim nations entering America, the Conservative attitudes that pervade responses to the migration crisis, the feeling in the wake of anti-immigration Brexit rhetoric, the constant references in the media to ‘Islamic Extremism’.
 We are very much at a time whereby Islam is being figured as ‘Other’ by the West.